KoalaTeaSoftware/koalateasoftware/docs/concepts/istqb.md

 > **Reduce embarrassment when the product is released**

-_Reduce_ because it is not practical to exhaustively test.
 People are fallible (and don't imagine that AI's will not be), so mistakes will be made.
+Embarrassment come from having your customer detect failures.
+You can only _reduce_ the chance of embarrassment, because it is not practical to exhaustively test.

-As a Quality Architect, it is going to be your job to determine which risks are 'greatest' (a complicated product of the _likelihood of any particular failure_, and the _consequences of that failure_), and to focus your efforts in getting confidence that they are not likely to eventuate.
+As a Quality Architect, it is going to be your job to determine where the risk of embarrassment will be 'greatest' (a complicated product of the _likelihood of any particular failure_, and the _consequences of that failure_), and to focus your efforts in getting confidence that these risks are not likely to eventuate.

 ## Takeaways

-* People make mistakes, so products _will_ occasionally fail to do what is expected of them, so quality control is (really) fundamental to finding mistakes before the product is put in front of the customer.
+* People make mistakes, so products _will_ occasionally fail to do what is expected of them, so quality control is (really) needed for finding mistakes before the product is put in front of the customer.
 * Testing (quality control) will find faults wherever you have thought to look (and in other places if you are lucky), so a green dashboard tells you that you have not found any faults, not that the UST is free of faults (absence of evidence is not ...).

-# So, Is It Worthwhile?
+## So, Is It Worthwhile?

 Emphatically **YES**, it is worth getting the concepts listed in the  [foundation sylabus](https://www.istqb.org/certification-path-root/foundation-level-2018.html#syllabus) on your chem.